didx-xyz/aries-cloudapi-python/docs/Governance as Code.md

 Tenants are custodial wallets created within the Trust Ecosystem's multitenant AcaPy agent.
 To create new tenants for your trust ecosystem, follow the steps below:

-1. Access the API through the [Governance Cloud API](http://localhost:8100/docs).
+1. Access the API through the [CloudAPI-Multitenant-Admin](http://localhost:8100/docs).
 2. Authenticate with `tenant-admin.` + `APIKEY` role.
-3. Create a new tenant with a `POST` to the following API endpoint: `/admin/tenants/`, using the example request body below.
+3. Create a new tenant with a `POST` to the following API endpoint: `/tenant-admin/v1/admin/tenants/`, using the example request body below.

 ```json
 {